stugithub2020/test11/README.md

 ## hardware-wiring
 # how it works
-We use several kinds of sensors to monitor users sleep and collect their data related to the sleep.
-The device, then, evaluate users' sleep quality and diagnose if users suffering from sleep disorders, according to the assessment that given below.
-Additionally, the diagonsis will be uploaded to a serve eventually and users are allowed to check it out by downloading it through a computer or cellphone.
-During the sleep, sleep infomation will also be uploaded to the serve in real time，which allows supervisors (maybe baby-sitters, parents, nurses etc.) to record users' real-time sleep state.
+We used four sensors: sound sensor, light sensor, heartbeat measurement sensor and movement sensor.
+Connect these four sensors to the Raspberry Pi, and upload the data from the sensors to the Raspberry Pi through the iic interface on the Raspberry Pi.
+Then use our algorithm to calculate this data on the Raspberry Pi, and then get the sleep quality score.
+We also set up a set of servers and a mysql database.
+We upload the sensor data collected by the Raspberry Pi and the calculated sleep quality score to the mysql database through the interface.
+The server obtains the data in the database and displays it on a web page.
+The above processes are all real-time, and users can obtain various data and sleep quality scores during their sleep through this web page.(http://78.141.235.21/rtshow3.html)

 Here is a working demonstration of the system:
 ![15E17EC1-5B44-4358-8A54-BAEF73FF8F33](https://user-images.githubusercontent.com/77977624/109402512-73ac1700-794e-11eb-8671-5e314399f869.jpeg)